 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

-ShadowTechRAT, Dacls, Bandook and Orcus are a few examples of other trojans within this category.
-However, malicious software can have various abilities/purposes, such as: data encryption (for ransom purposes), download/installation of additional malware, cryptocurrency mining and many others.
-Regardless of how they operate, all malicious programs have but one goal - to generate revenue for the cyber criminals behind them.
-Hence, all malware infectious necessitate immediate removal - to ensure system health and user safety.
+ShadowTechRAT, Dacls, Bandook and Orcus are some examples of other trojans within this category, however, malicious software can have varying capabilities/purposes such as data encryption (for ransom purposes), download/installation of additional malware, cryptocurrency mining and many others.
+Regardless of how they operate, all malicious programs have just one purpose: to generate revenue for the cyber criminals behind them.
+Therefore, all malware infections necessitate immediate removal to ensure system health and user safety.

 How did Xtreme infiltrate my computer?

-It is recommended not to open dubious and or irrelevant emails, especially ones received from unknown or suspicious senders.
-All attachments or links present in such mail - must not be opened, as doing so can result in a high-risk infection.
-Only official and verified download channels should be used.
-It is just as important to activate and update programs using functions/tools provided by genuine developers.
-Illegal activation tools ("cracks") and third party updaters are advised against, due to risk of potential malware infections.
-It is crucial to have a dependable anti-virus/anti-spyware suite installed and kept up-to-date.
-Furthermore, this software should be used to perform regular system scans and removal of detected threats/issues.
-If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Do not open dubious or irrelevant emails, especially those received from unknown or suspicious senders.
+All attachments or links present in this mail must not be opened, as doing so can result in a high-risk infection.
+Use only official and verified download channels.
+Activate and update programs using functions/tools provided by genuine developers.
+Do not use illegal activation tools ("cracks") or third party updaters due to risk of potential malware infections.
+Have a reputable anti-virus/anti-spyware suite installed and kept up to date.
+Furthermore, this software should be used to perform regular system scans and for the removal of detected threats/issues.
+If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

 Instant automatic malware removal: